odoo/documentation/content/applications/finance/payment_providers/ogone.rst

 Settings in Odoo
 ================

-To set up Ogone in Odoo, head to :menuselection:`Accounting --> Configuration --> Payment Acquirers` and open the Ogone acquirer.
+To set up Ogone in Odoo, head to :menuselection:`Accounting --> Configuration --> Payment Providers` and open the Ogone provider.
 In the :guilabel:`Credentials` tab, enter the **PSPID** of your Ogone account, and fill out the other fields as configured in your :ref:`Ogone portal <ogone/ogone>`.